PulsarBlow/WebLinking/CONTRIBUTING.md

 # Contributing

-Contributions are highly welcome, however, except for very small changes, kindly file an issue and let's have a discussion before you open a pull request.
+Contributions are highly welcome!\
+However, except for very small changes, kindly file an issue and let's have a discussion before you open a pull request.

 ## Building The Project